amcolash/flowkey-scraper/README.md

 After you've downloaded the latest, just open flowkey and choose a song.
 There will be a new icon once you have opened a song that looks like a download icon.
 Just click that icon and you are all set to go.

-If something goes wrong, click the little terminal (`>` symbol) icon to get some useful debugging info to share with me.
+If something goes wrong, click the little terminal (`>_` symbol in the bottom right) icon to get some useful debugging info to share with me.

 ## Dependencies